Italy's Berlusconi family sells Mediobanca stake

 Fininvest said it had sold 17.7 million shares, pointing to a selling price of around 9.8 euros, just above the stock’s closing price on Monday of 9.782 euros.

-The Milanese merchant bank is the biggest shareholder in Generali (GASI.MI), Italy's top insurance group, in which Del Vecchio is also an investor. ($1 = 0.8228 euros)
+The Milanese merchant bank is the biggest shareholder in Generali, Italy’s top insurance group, in which Del Vecchio is also an investor. ($1 = 0.8228 euros)

+Reporting by Elvira Pollina, Giulio Piovaccari, Gianluca Semeraro, Claudia Cristoferi and Valentina Za; editing by Hugh Lawson and Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.